fejes99/OrderManagementSystem/README.md

   - **Swagger UI**: `/swagger-ui/index.html`
 - **Database**: None (Acts as an orchestrator)

+## Gateway and Service Discovery

+The system includes a **Gateway Server** to facilitate routing and centralized access to the microservices:

+- **Gateway Endpoints**:
+  - `http://localhost:8080/openapi/webjars/swagger-ui/index.html`: Access **Swagger** for the Order Composite Service.
+  - `http://localhost:8080/eureka/web`: Access **Eureka** Service Discovery Dashboard.

 ## Architecture Diagrams

 - **Use Case Diagram**: Shows user interactions with the system.